-The Central Valley Regional Water Quality Control Board (Central Valley Water Board, or CVWB) adopted Amendments to the Water Quality Control Plans for the Sacramento River and San Joaquin River Basins and the Tulare Lake Basin (Basin Plans) to incorporate a Central Valleywide Salt and Nitrate Control Program (Resolution R5-2018-0034) on May 31, 2018 (Central Valley Water Board, 2018).
+The Central Valley Water Board adopted Amendments to the Water Quality Control Plans for the Sacramento River and San Joaquin River Basins and the Tulare Lake Basin (Basin Plans) to incorporate a Central Valley-wide Salt and Nitrate Control Program (Resolution R5-2018-0034) on May 31, 2018 (Central Valley Water Board, 2018).
 The State Water Resources Control Board (State Water Board) and the Office of Administrative Law (OAL) approved these amendments to the Central Valley Water Board Basin Plans (Central Valley Water Board, 2015, 2016) on October 16, 2019 (Resolution 2019-0057) and January 15, 2020 (OAL Matter Number: 2019-1203-03), respectively.
 The portions of these Basin Plan amendments (BPA) that established the Nitrate Control Program became effective January 17, 2020.

 The State Water Board's Resolution approving the Nitrate Control Program required targeted revisions to the new Salt and Nitrate Management Program.
 The CVWB recently adopted these revisions on December 10, 2020 (Resolution R5-2020-0057).
-Although these revisions are still under review by the State Water Board, the nitrate management goals and compliance requirements described herein are based on expected approval of the Nitrate Control Program revisions in 2021.
+The State Water Board approved the revisions on June 1, 2021 (Resolution 2021-0019), and they became effective on November 10, 2021 (Office of Administrative Law Matter Number: 2021-0929-05S).
+The nitrate management goals and compliance requirements described herein, are based on the approved revisions of the Nitrate Control Program.